arjunmat/slack-chat/README.md

 ### Changelog

+v1.5.4
+> 1. Fixed bug where % signs in messages were not correctly handled

 v1.5.3
 > 1. Invite the current user if no other invited users are specified
 > 2. Minor CSS fixes.